hapax/hapax.github.io/assets/binomial.md

 (\alpha-k +1)}{k!} x^k
 $$

-and I have no idea how to derive this without calculus.
+but I have no idea how to derive this without calculus.
+Going from rationals to arbitrary reals is easy, and it does generalise the binomial theorem for positive integer $\alpha$.
+It's the fractions that are tricky!

 #### Rooting out answers